V. Sriram

 Sriram Venkatakrishnan (born 22 June 1966) is an Indian entrepreneur, columnist, music historian and heritage activist.
-He had his schooling in Madras and Calcutta.
-His Bachelors in engineering from the Delhi College of Engineering in 1987 was followed by a masters in business administration specializing in marketing and advertising from Delhi University.
+He was schooled in Madras and Calcutta.
+His bachelor's in engineering from the Delhi College of Engineering in 1987 was followed by a master's in business administration specializing in marketing and advertising from Delhi University.
 Sriram then moved on to a varied career in marketing and advertising before joining his family businesses in Industrial Hydraulics and Software.